EHB-TI/web-app-acces-denied/README.md

 <hr>

-By hosting our website using ``Firebase Hosting``, we will provide a valid SSL-CA. This way our website will be secure and available as an HTTPS website ‘https://..’, and prevent us from spoofing**.** **A hacker will not be able to act as our website**.
+By hosting our website using ``Firebase Hosting``, we will provide a valid SSL-CA. This way our website will be secure and available as an HTTPS website ‘https://..’, and prevent us from spoofing. **A hacker will not be able to act as our website**.

 <hr>